 This article is part of a series on navigating teens stress and anxiety, a common reason for substance use.
 Find the full series at Stress & Drug Use: What Every Parent Should Know.

 Teens’ lives today are jam-packed and many are stressed out and anxious.
-Instead of coping in healthy ways, some are abusing prescription stimulants not prescribed to them — also known as “study drugs.”
-These are medicines that are used to treat Attention-Deficit Hyperactivity Disorder (ADHD) such as Adderall, Concerta and Ritalin — but are abused to pull all-nighters and cram for exams.
+Instead of coping in healthy ways, some are abusing “study drugs.”
+These are prescription stimulants used to treat Attention-Deficit Hyperactivity Disorder (ADHD) such as Adderall, Concerta and Ritalin — but abused to pull all-nighters and cram for exams.
 Most don’t see this behavior as risky.

-But what happens when high-school and college kids (who don’t have ADHD) take prescription stimulants that are not prescribed to them?
+But what does happen when high-school and college kids (who don’t have ADHD) take prescription stimulants that aren’t prescribed to them?
 Is this safe or are there real dangers?

 Host a screening of BREAKING POINTS, a documentary film that takes on the issue of study drugs and how they intersect with school stress.
 The package includes a Screening Guide with discussion questions and other bonus materials.